apiad/csphil/README.md

 ## Contributions

 All contributions are greatly appreciated, whether it is fixing a typo, suggesting a topic, proof-reading, editing, brainstorming ideas, whatever.

-Just open up an issue and let me know how you want to collaborate!
+Here are some of the ways you can participate:

+- If you see something that can be fixed easily (e.g., typos, wrong dates, etc.) just go ahead and open a PR.

+- If you want to point out some factual or conceptual mistake that is not as simple as a typo, or doesn't have a clear cut answer, open an [issue](https://github.com/apiad/csphil/issues).

+- And if you want to suggest a new topic or otherwise have a more open-ended discussion, then head over to [discussions](https://github.com/apiad/csphil/discussions) and start a conversation.

 ### License